Naya Rivera: Disappearance and death

-On July 8, 2020, Rivera was declared a missing person after her four-year-old son, Josey, was found alone in a boat that Rivera had rented at Lake Piru, a reservoir in the Los Padres National Forest in Ventura County, California.
+On July 8, 2020, Rivera was declared a missing person after her four-year-old son was found alone in a boat that Rivera had rented at Lake Piru, a reservoir in the Los Padres National Forest in Ventura County, California.
 Rivera had been visiting the lake for years, and was considered a strong swimmer.
-The search for both Rivera and Josey had begun at 4:00 p.m.
+The search for both Rivera and her son had begun at 4:00 p.m.
 PDT, three hours after they left the dock, when their rental was over and they had not returned.
-Josey was found alone, asleep on the boat with his life jacket on, around 5:00 p.m.
-Josey told investigators that he and Rivera were swimming when she told him to get back onto the boat.
-Police reports state that he recalled that she helped him climb back into the boat but was unable to climb back onboard herself and then disappeared underwater, while Ryan Dorsey's lawsuit claims that Josey Dorsey climbed aboard unaided while his mother struggled to do the same.
+Her son was found alone, asleep on the boat with his life jacket on, around 5:00 p.m.
+Her son told investigators that he and Rivera were swimming when she told him to get back onto the boat.
+Police reports state that he recalled that she helped him climb back into the boat but was unable to climb back onboard herself and then disappeared underwater, while Ryan Dorsey's lawsuit claims that his son climbed aboard unaided while Rivera struggled to do the same.
 Both accounts state that he watched his mother reaching up and calling out for help; he searched for a rope on the boat to help while she was struggling.
 He also stated that his mother was not wearing a life jacket.

 The next day, the Ventura County Sheriff's Office confirmed to NBC that Rivera was presumed dead and that rescue efforts would shift to recovery efforts.
-On July 11 and 12, Rivera's parents and stepfather, brother, ex-husband Ryan Dorsey and close friend and co-star Heather Morris joined the search team at the lake, and the sheriff's office dissuaded more civilians from trying to search because of dangerous terrain.
-On July 13, it was announced that a body had been found by divers in Lake Piru when the search resumed in the morning; the body was confirmed to be Rivera's at a press conference held later that day.
-The sheriff suggested that Rivera and Josey may have found themselves caught in a rip current and struggled to get back to the boat, saying that she likely "mustered enough energy to save her son, but not enough to save herself".
-On July 14, the Ventura County medical examiner released an autopsy report stating that the cause of death was an accidental drowning and that there was no evidence of injury or intoxication.
+On July 11 and 12, 2020, Rivera's parents and stepfather, brother, ex-husband Ryan Dorsey and close friend and co-star Heather Morris joined the search team at the lake, and the sheriff's office dissuaded more civilians from trying to search because of dangerous terrain.
+On July 13, 2020, it was announced that a body had been found by divers in Lake Piru when the search resumed in the morning; the body was confirmed to be Rivera's at a press conference held later that day.
+The sheriff suggested that Rivera and her son may have found themselves caught in a rip current and struggled to get back to the boat, saying that she likely "mustered enough energy to save her son, but not enough to save herself".
+On July 14, 2020, the Ventura County medical examiner released an autopsy report stating that the cause of death was an accidental drowning and that there was no evidence of injury or intoxication.
 Rivera was interred at the Forest Lawn Memorial Park in Hollywood Hills following a private service on July 24, 2020.